2011 Green Bay Packers season: Week 7: at Minnesota Vikings

 The Green Bay Packers knocked off division-rival Minnesota, in a hard fought battle at the Metrodome, 33–27.
 The Vikings turned to rookie QB Christian Ponder to try to turn things around in a move sending veteran QB Donovan McNabb to the bench, who had been struggling the first six games of the season (Minnesota was 1–5 coming in).
 Minnesota started fast as Ponder threw his first career NFL touchdown pass to Visanthe Shiancoe just 56 seconds into the game.
 On the ensuing possession, Green Bay QB Aaron Rodgers went right to work and navigated the Packer offense down the field on a touchdown drive that ended on a 2-yard TD pass from Rodgers to FB John Kuhn.
 Vikings Standout RB Adrian Peterson scored early in the second quarter and had a big day (175 yards on 24 rushes).
 K Mason Crosby added a pair of field goals for GB, and K Ryan Longwell added one himself and Minnesota headed to the locker room with a 17–13 lead.
 But the second half was a different story as Green Bay flexed their muscle.
 On the second play of the third quarter, Rodgers found WR Greg Jennings for a 79-yard TD, and shortly after Rodgers hooked up with TE Jermichael Finley for a 2-yard score.
 Crosby booted 2 more field goals (one of which for a franchise record 58 yards), which were sandwiched around 2 interceptions by Packers CB Charles Woodson, and GB led 33–17 after three-quarters.
 Minnesota cut the lead to 33–27 late in the fourth quarter on another Longwell field goal and Ponder to WR Michael Jenkins TD pass, but Green Bay was able to keep the lead and run out the clock with strong running by RB James Starks in the closing minutes.

-Rodgers ended the day, completing 24 of 30 passes (including 13 for 13 to start the game), for 335 yards and 3 touchdowns, and now has an incredible league-leading 125.7 passer rating and 20 touchdown passes through the first 7 weeks.
-The Packers remained the only undefeated in the NFL at 7–0 heading into their bye week, and will play at San Diego following the bye.
-Meanwhile, Minnesota falls to 1–6 and head to Carolina next Sunday.
+Rodgers ended the day, completing 24 of 30 passes (including 13 for 13 to start the game), for 335 yards and 3 touchdowns, and now had an incredible league-leading 125.7 passer rating and 20 touchdown passes through the first 7 weeks.
+The Packers remained the only undefeated team in the NFL at 7–0 heading into their bye week, and would play at San Diego following the bye.
+Meanwhile, Minnesota fell to 1–6 and headed to Carolina the next Sunday.